Skip to content

 Fig. 3: Together with Simon und Widdig GbR, Bechstein’s bats were recorded in a highway project using both automatic (gray dots) and manual (red dots) telemetry.
 The results show a similar assessment of the space used, whereby the automatic telemetry determines a multiple of the positions by processing each transmitter signal over the entire transmitter runtime and records both flight paths and hunting areas in a more differentiated manner.

-The project is investigating the decline of the oystercatcher in Schleswig-Holstein. tRackIT Systems transmits transmitters to chicks in Beltringharder Koog to analyze survival rates and predation.
+The project is investigating the decline of the oystercatcher in Schleswig-Holstein. trackIT Systems is tagging chicks in Beltringharder Koog to analyze survival rates and predation.
 Conservation measures are developed through continuous data transmission.
 The project runs until 2025.

-The project investigates when and what causes the chicks to die in the dangerous phase between hatching and fledging and what measures can be taken to increase breeding success.
+The project investigates when and why the chicks die in the dangerous phase between hatching and fledging and what measures can be taken to increase breeding success.
 The project has been running since 2021.

 And many more projects that can be realized with you in the future…